UBU honoring owner of Clean Sweep 23 for her community service work

 Debbie says doing for others holds a special place in her heart and she doesn't do it for recognition.

 "It's just amazing.
 It makes my heart smile.
-I just can't put worlds to it.
+I just can't put words to it.
 It's awesome," said McGeorge.

 Military veterans of all branches will be recognized at the show.
 They are asked to submit a picture and will get a free ticket to the event.